coralproject/talk/INSTALL.md

 yarn start
 ```

-This will setup the server to serve everything on a single node.js process.
+This will setup the server to serve everything on a single node.js process and
+is designed to be used in production.

 You can see other scripts we've made available by consulting the `package.json`
 file under the `scripts` key including: